-If you would like to volunteer, please enter your name, email, and phone number below and we will contact you and schedule you for an orientation.
+If you would like to volunteer, please contact us + we can schedule you for an orientation.

-If you are willing to give your time in exchange for a rewarding and fun experience, we would love to have you.
-Can you make a commitment of at least 4 days per month?
+If you are willing to give your time in exchange for a rewarding + fun experience, we would love to have you!
+Can you make a commitment of at least 4 days per month, 1x a week?
 This is a general guideline for the minimum amount of time you should be able to commit to.
-We need reliable and consistent support.
-We need to rely on your commitment so that we can staff all the chores we need to complete.
-This is a guideline, not a rule.
+We need reliable + consistent support so that we can staff all the daily chores we need to complete.
 It is up to you to determine if you are able to make a consistent commitment.
-It is also extremely helpful if you can pick a day/days and stick to it.
-You must be 16 years of age to volunteer or be accompanied by an adult between the ages of 14-15.
-No one younger than 14 can volunteer however, you can organize a drive to collect items from our Wish List.
-You can ask your friends, relatives, neighbors, and classmates if they’d like to donate things such as blankets, towels, bags of feed, horse shampoo, household cleaning supplies, paper towels, toliet paper, etc. These donations are very helpful to us, since we use-up an enormous amount of supplies every year.

 Community Service Work

 We love to have students join us to fulfill community service hours, but this is approved on an individual basis + dependent on the applicant’s horse experience.
 Minors have to be accompanied by a parent or guardian at all times.

 What other volunteer opportunities are there at Hi Hopes?

 There are certain skills that we always need: